 Paperwork Reduction Act

 The Paperwork Reduction Act requires that all federal websites request permission from the Office of Management and Budget (OMB) before collecting information from 10 or more members of the public.
-On EERE, offices often have to request OMB approval before conducting surveys or usability projects.
+On EERE, offices often have to request OMB approval before conducting surveys or user experience (UX) research projects.

 What Does the Paperwork Reduction Act Require?

 You must get approval from OMB if you conduct any activity that collects information from 10 or more respondents from the general public.
-This generally applies to surveys or usability projects, but it can apply to any project that gathers user data.
+This generally applies to surveys or UX research projects, but it can apply to any project that gathers user data.

 You do not need approval if you're only collecting information from federal employees.
 However, OMB does not consider government contractors to be federal employees, so any survey that collects information from more than 10 contractors will need OMB approval.